 Live Event — 26 September 2020, 17:00

 Filmmaker in Focus Payal Kapadia in conversation with Toronto based writer and director Kelley Dong and programmer Herb Shellenberger discussing her remarkable collection of short films as part of this year’s festival.→

 by Kelley Dong

 Elliptical sequences combine to form a filmic tone poem: the expanded sense of time during a rural summer dusk; the trudging of two scientists who place cameras in the forest for animal observation; watercolours that float atop the landscape; a woman yearning for her late husband.
 Ever-present clouds drift above the forest valley and back across a city.

 With Afternoon Clouds, Payal Kapadia fosters a poetic world within a beautifully simple scenario.
-In a Bombay apartment, 70-year-old widow Kaki and her Nepali maid Malti cook together, conversing while beholding a flower which only blooms for two days.
-Malti asks, “why don’t you grow a flower that blossoms through the year?”
+In a Bombay apartment, 70-year-old widow Kati and her Nepali maid Mati cook together, conversing while beholding a flower which only blooms for two days.
+Mati asks, “why don’t you grow a flower that blossoms through the year?”